 Pediatric Robotic Assisted Laparoscopic Bladder Reconstruction

-- An appendicovesicostomy - a surgery that uses the appendix to create a channel from the belly button or the lower abdomen to the bladder.
+- Appendicovesicostomy - a surgery that uses the appendix to create a channel from the belly button or the lower abdomen to the bladder.
 A catheter is passed through this channel to empty the bladder.

-- A bladder neck reconstruction - a surgery that is performed on children who have urinary sphincters that don’t work well.
+- Bladder neck reconstruction - a surgery that is performed on children who have urinary sphincters that don’t work well.
 This surgery tightens the urinary sphincter area to help resolve urinary leakage.

-- A bladder augmentation - a surgery that is performed on children who have small bladders with high pressure.
+- Bladder augmentation - a surgery that is performed on children who have small bladders with high pressure.
 This surgery uses a piece of intestine to make a patch to put on the bladder to make it much larger.

-Your surgeon will provide specific information about what to expect depending upon the type of bladder reconstruction surgery your child needs.
-But in general:
+Your surgeon will provide specific information about what to expect depending upon the exact type of bladder reconstruction surgery your child needs.
+In general:

 - Your child will be given anesthesia so he or she will sleep during the procedure.